XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ## Domain Verification

-One use for the `xrp-ledger.toml` file is verifying that the same entity that operates a particular domain also operates a particular validator, as identified by the validator's public key.
+One use for the `xrp-ledger.toml` file is verifying that the same entity that runs a particular domain also runs a particular validator, as identified by the validator's public key.
 Verifying that a domain and a validator are owned by the same entity provides greater assurances of the identity of the validator operator and is a recommended step for becoming a trusted validator.
 (For other recommendations, see [Properties of a Good Validator](run-rippled-as-a-validator.html#1-understand-the-traits-of-a-good-validator).)

 Domain verification requires establishing a two-way link between the domain operator and the validator: